 So, here’s a checklist of 10 questions to ask yourself first, before attributing a long search to factors beyond your control.
 Your answers will help to put you back in the driver’s seat and on the road to the job you want.

 1. Are you positioning yourself effectively?
-In your resume, LinkedIn profile, pitch, and emails, you should be focusing on your target audience’s number-one question, “How can you help me?”
-This means dropping the jargon that is only relevant to your current or last job, and using the language of your next.
-See this blog post to learn how to position yourself effectively by identifying keywords relevant to your job target.
+In your resume, LinkedIn profile, pitch, and emails, you should focus on your target audience’s number-one question: “How can you help me?”
+This means dropping the jargon that is only relevant to your current or last job and using the language of your next.

 2. Are you taking a “targeted” approach?
 Trying to be all things to all people is a tempting strategy because this way you don’t rule anything out.
 The problem with this approach, however, is that people are not going to take the time to figure out how you can help them.
-Or, they will put you in a place you don’t want to be.
+And, you’re watering down your message for any individual job target vs. your competitors.
 Having a specific resume and pitch for each job target (that is, each combination of position/job description and industry/organization-type) is the way to go.

 3. Are you prioritizing your job targets, instead of going for “everything” at once?
 As tempting as it is to take the kitchen-sink approach to your outreach, it really helps to prioritize and focus on one thing at a time, with some overlap.
 You want to be perceived as an “insider” in the industry or profession you are targeting; to do that you need to focus, build your network within your target, practice your pitch and learn more about your target as you go.
 Reaching out to multiple job targets at once makes attaining insider status in any one of these targets much harder to achieve.

 4. Are you going out and getting what you want, or just waiting for the ad to show up or the headhunter to call?
 The most successful jobhunters know how to build and leverage their network and contact “strangers” directly to get meetings.
-LinkedIn can be of great help with these two approaches, as discussed in my book Advanced LinkedIn.
+LinkedIn can be of great help with these two approaches.
 Don’t just passively drift around in the currents hoping they’ll take you to the island of your dreams.
 “Actively” seek out that island and then swim to it!
 That is, spend 80% of your time actively networking and contacting strangers directly who you want to meet, and just 20% on ads and recruiting firms.

 A client illustrated the “proactive” approach by following up on an email to a hiring manager with roughly two dozen phone calls (note: he left only one or two messages).
 He finally got the person on the phone; they thanked him for being so persistent and gave him an interview!